rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

+You might need to whitelist Bartender's .asi file in your **antivirus software** if it gets (falsely) flagged as a virus.
+If the flagging happens as you attempt to launch your game with Bartender installed, the .asi loader will display a pop-up window with an error message ("Error code: 225") before your antivirus likely (re)moves the .asi file.

+&nbsp;

-There are mostly **three potential causes** for any issues you might encounter with Bartender:
+There are **three potential causes** for any in-game issues you might encounter with Bartender:
 * features of other .asi mods that make changes to the same parts of the game as Bartender,
 * the quirks of how Bartender reads and processes parameters in its configuration files, or
 * the actual parameter values themselves that you provide in Bartender's configuration files.